Quotes

 We also have our own twitter feed @rusheymeadhist where we share relevant articles, links and revision tips.

-Year 11 Revision classes are run in the Spring Term.
+• Year 11 Revision classes run throughout the year.

 Stretch and challenge opportunities

-Reading articles from BBC History magazines, Historical Association articles and accessing primary sources using the National Archives.
+Reading articles from BBC History magazines, Historical Association articles and accessing primary sources using the National Archives allows for students to enhance their knowledge about the past.
+Links to these websites can be found in the ‘useful websites’ section of this page.

 Homework

-Homework tasks include learning spellings, definitions of key words and key knowledge.
-We also set revision quizzes using show my homework.
-Students may also be set creative home works which will require students to present recent topics in a different format.
+Homework tasks include learning spellings, definitions of key words and key knowledge using knowledge organisers and Quizlet.
+We also set revision quizzes using Satchel One.
+Students may also be set ‘Meanwhile Elsewhere’ homework which require students to investigate a related historical topic which compliments the learning in the classroom.

 Revision advice